ozone-his/ozone-docs/docs/users/erpnext-openmrs.md

 Each billable item ordered in OpenMRS during a patient's visit is synchronized in ERPNext as a quotation item in the corresponding customer's draft quotation that is linked with the OpenMRS patient's visit.

+When a drug / lab order is discontinued for a patient in OpenMRS, the corresponding quotation item is removed from the corresponding ERPNext quotation.

+If all quotation items are removed from a quotation, the quotation is then marked as cancelled or deleted.

 ``` mermaid
 flowchart LR
     a["OpenMRS billable item"]-- 1-to-1 -->b["ERPNext quotation item"]